 - A. Atlanta Public Schools (APS) has Building Management Systems (BMS) installed in all school facilities for the purpose of controlling and monitoring HVAC systems and for energy conservation and utility recording.
 Standalone panels at BMS schools, communicate with PC workstations at the APS Central Utilities Office via Internet connections.
 The goal of APS is upgrade all schools on BMS (Building Management Systems). - B. New and/or renovated school facilities shall be designed with an EMS/ BMS including the appropriate sensors, actuators, panels, and software as a standalone system with the ability to interface with the APS central office for remote controlling and monitoring energy using equipment and systems.
 When a school is to be renovated that contains an active BMS (for the complete school or part of the school), the renovated area shall be designed to utilize a BMS of the same, or compatible, manufacturer, as an extension of the existing system.
 When another manufacturer is selected, the new system must be capable of operating the existing system and to provide an interface that will result in a single Internet connection as a combined system, except as directed by Atlanta Public Schools.
 The replacement system must be able to pick up all control points and request new control points. - 1.
-Each school shall have a Lap Top with all applicable software computer dedicated to operating the Energy Management System. - 2.
-The Building Automation System for new installations shall be a product of The Trane Company, Automated Logic, or Johnson Controls.
-No others will be accepted, unless approved by APS. - C. Minimum BMS Functions - 1.
-Building automation is the process of controlling, monitoring and providing status of the connected building systems in the most economical way, providing real-time information on building operation and on its controlled parameters, and assisting in troubleshooting of building environmental controls-related problems.
+Each school shall have a Laptop with all applicable software dedicated to operating the Energy Management System. - 2.
+The Building Automation System (BAS) for new installations shall be a product of Trane Technologies, Inc. or Automated Logic, Corp.
+No others will be accepted, unless approved by APS.
+Johnson Controls may be installed on existing facilities where it is already installed. - C. Minimum BMS Functions - 1.
+Building automation is the process of controlling, monitoring and providing status of the connected building systems in the most economical way, providing real-time information on building operation and on its controlled parameters and assisting in troubleshooting of building environmental controls-related problems.
 The system shall be capable of the following: